ale1800/LocalDot/README.md

-**LocalDot**
-A drop-in replacement board for the Echo Dot 3rd Generation to bring it under your control via Home Assistant.

 This is a retrofit project that lets you swap out the Echo Dot's original motherboard with a custom one that connects to Home Assistant.
 You keep everything that works — the original speaker, 4-mics array, LED ring, and buttons — and gain full local control without any Amazon servers involved.

 **Current Status**